raoulsson/csvlineparser/README.md

     Clone and run 'make init'.
 Or, without cloning, to install it as a module, 'pip install csvlineparser' should work as well...

+    Also make sure to have these packages installed:
+        - openpyxl
+        - xlsxwriter
+        - pandas